benjaminoakes/www.benjaminoakes.com/_posts/2020-08-29-States-and-college-towns-in-the-US-are-now-cracking-down-on-student-partying.md

 Source: [The New York Times](https://www.nytimes.com/2020/08/28/world/covid-19-coronavirus.html?action=click&module=Top%20Stories&pgtype=Homepage#link-279dd7ae)

 Not how I like to see Iowa City in the news.
-It was a mistake to let students move back, and now we have one of the highest number of cases per capita.
+It was a mistake to let students move back, and now we have one of the highest rates of cases per capita.
 What are we possibly gaining that's worth that?